Instagram's lightweight version to be rolled out in 170 countries

-WASHINGTON • Facebook said last week that a lightweight version of Instagram would be rolled out in 170 countries, extending the reach of the popular visually focused social network.
+WASHINGTON (AFP) - Facebook said last week that a lightweight version of Instagram would be rolled out in 170 countries, extending the reach of the popular visually focused social network.

 Instagram Lite is adapted for Android phones and it is likely to appeal to users in locations with limited bandwidth or high data costs, especially in the developing world.